stat545ubc-2021/Minidataanalysis_ST/README.md

 branches of the same bush, so all of the measurements were taken for a whole cluster of berries.
 Note that the units for fruit set and TSS are in percent and the units for TA are mg citric acid/g formula weight (FW).

+The Minidata_true.rmd file contains the work done up until Milestone 1 for the Mini data analysis assignment for the stat545A course.